glconde/rental-blockchain-docs/readme.md

 ```
 ## **Deploying to Testnet**

-Now that Hardhat is set up, you can deploy your contract to the Polygon Mumbai testnet.
+Now that Hardhat is set up, we can deploy the rental SMART contract to the Polygon Mumbai testnet.

 ### Step 1: Create a Deployment Script
 In the **`scripts/`** folder, create a file called **`deploy.js`**: